KGGF (AM)

 KGGF (690 kHz) is a commercial AM radio station in Coffeyville, Kansas.
 It airs a talk radio format and is owned by Sek Media, LLC.
 The studios and offices are on West 8th Street in Coffeyville.

 KGGF has a daytime power of 10,000 watts, covering parts of Kansas, Oklahoma, Missouri and Arkansas.
 AM 690 is a Canadian and Mexican clear channel frequency.
-So at night, to reduce interference to other stations, KGGF reduces power to 5,000 watts.
+At night, to reduce interference to other stations, KGGF reduces power to 5,000 watts.
 A directional antenna is used at all times.
 The transmitter is a Harris DX-10 installed in 1997.
-KGGF uses a two-tower array by day and a four-tower array at night, located off Clay Road.
+KGGF uses a two-tower array in the day and a four-tower array at night, located off Clay Road.